CroXY3D/CroXY/README.md

   - Fully Enclosed, with option for 20mm of insulation.
 Printer functions fully without panels for materials that do not require insulation.
   - Bed is 6mm Mic6 and is kinematically mounted with Kelvin kinematic joints preloaded by magnets.
 Thicker beds are possible.
   - Hemera Direct Drive E3D extruder toolhead
   - Magnetically coupled switch based probe picked up from a dock for super accurate bed probing.
+Repeatibility of 0.005mm.
   - Dedicated area for nozzle purge and wipe.
   - Z Towers are built on a single 3060 extrusion making ball screw and rail alignment extremely simple.
   - Duet2 or Duet3 electronics with Reprap firmware 2 or 3.
 Klipper support is planned
   - Built in optional drawer for tools and or a spool that feeds the extruder.
-  - Breakaway XY rails to prevent bending them in the case of a head crash.
   - Feet with sorbothane vibration isolation.
   - Footprint comparable to other printers of same bed size.
   - Design is for 250x250x250 nominal size.
 Up to 350x350x500 should be easy.